-Our Q2 2023 revenue was \$12.9 billion, down \$2.4 billion or 15% from Q2 2022.
-Our YTD 2023 revenue was \$24.7 billion, down \$9.0 billion or 27% from YTD 2022.
-CCG revenue decreased 12% from Q2 2022 and 26% from YTD 2022 due primarily to lower notebook and desktop volumes on lower demand and from customers tempering purchases to reduce existing inventories.
-Notebook ASPs decreased due to the relative strength in the education market segment resulting in a higher mix of small core products combined with a higher mix of older generation products, while desktop ASPs increased due to an increased mix of product sales to the commercial and gaming market segments.
-DCAI revenue decreased 15% from Q2 2022 and decreased 28% from YTD 2022 due to lower server volume resulting from a softening CPU data center market, partially offset by higher server ASPs from an increased mix of high core count products and an increase in revenue from the FPGA product line.
-NEX revenue decreased 38% from Q2 2022 and decreased 34% from YTD 2022 as customers tempered purchases to reduce existing inventories and adjust to a lower demand environment across product lines.
+Our YTD 2023 revenue was \$38.8 billion, down \$10.2 billion or 21% from YTD 2022.
+CCG revenue decreased 19% from YTD 2022 primarily due to lower notebook and desktop volume due to lower demand and from customers tempering purchases to reduce inventories in the first half of 2023.
+Notebook ASPs decreased due to the relative strength in the education market segment resulting in a higher mix of small core products combined with a higher mix of older generation products, and were partially offset by higher desktop ASPs due to an increased mix of product sales to the commercial and gaming market segments.
+DCAI revenue decreased 23% from YTD 2022 due to lower server volume resulting from a softening CPU data center market, which was partially offset by higher server ASPs from a lower mix of hyperscale customer-related revenue and a higher mix of high core count products and an increase in revenue from the FPGA product line.
+NEX revenue decreased 34% from YTD 2022 as customers tempered purchases to reduce existing inventories and adjust to a lower demand environment across product lines.